fredrikaverpil/neotest-golang/README.md

 scractch, whether it will be possible to mitigate the issues I have found with neotest-go.

-## ⛑️ Issues mitigated from the original neotest-go adapter
+## ⛑️ Neotest-go issues mitigated in neotest-golang

 - Test Output in JSON, making it difficult to read:
   [neotest-go#52](https://github.com/nvim-neotest/neotest-go/issues/52)